 Slowly rotate your hips and waist in a clockwise circle.
 Imagine that

 your navel is tracing as wide a circle around your seated center

 position as possible.

 Use your arms as leverage .
 Keep the movement slow and steady, breathing naturally but without trying to synchronize your breath with your movement.
 Breathe through your nose if you can.

 Continue this clockwise movement for twenty to thirty seconds.
 Now reverse the direction and begin in a counter clockwise direction, for another twenty to thirty seconds.

 About the Author: John E. Groberg is the creator of Spiral Up Yoga and the author of the book Spiral Up Yoga which teaches a simple daily self-care practice for body, mind and soul that is chakra-based and can be done at home by anyone, anywhere in just five minutes per day.
 Seven chakras.
 Seven days.
-One rule: Do something today for five minutes to strengthen todays chakra.
-Learn more and see free instructional videos of all 49 asanas taught in the book below.
+One rule: Do something today for five minutes to strengthen this chakra.